 Orientation is hosted by our China team at the volunteer house in Xi’an.
 Orientation is held on the Sunday evening, and your volunteer program begins the following day.
 Orientation covers everything you need to know for your volunteer program in China – Introduction to China, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.

-7.00 AM Breakfast at the volunteer house.
+7.30 AM - 8.00 AM Breakfast at the volunteer accommodation.

 Please note, this schedule can vary depending on the project the volunteer is participating on.